Synergy between cosmological and laboratory searches in neutrino physics: Laboratory probes of neutrino properties

 \section{Laboratory probes of neutrino properties}

 Laboratory experiments allow for a more direct and controlled probe of neutrino properties.
 In this sense, they are complementary to cosmological observations.

-Flavour oscillation experiments have provided the first evidence that neutrino have a mass.
-To date, most of the information that we have on the neutrino mixing matrix (including the CP-violating Dirac phase) comes from oscillation experiments.
-They also provide a precise determination of the squared neutrino mass differences.
+Flavor oscillation experiments have provided the first evidence that neutrinos have a mass.
+To date, the best information that we have on the neutrino mixing matrix, as well as the squared neutrino mass differences, comes from oscillation experiments.
 These properties can hardly, if not at all, be measured through cosmological observations.
+Despite providing information about the mass splittings of neutrinos, oscillation experiments paradoxically do not provide any information on the absolute scale of neutrino masses other than imposing a lower limit.

-Oscillation experiments do not give information on the absolute scale of neutrino masses.
-This can be probed, for example, by measuring the endpoint in the energy distribution of electrons emitted in the $\beta$ decay of tritium.
-Albeit less sensitive than other probes of the absolute mass scale, such as cosmology or searches for neutrinoless double $\beta$ decay ($0\nu2\beta)$(see below), such a ``direct measurement'' has the attractive feature of being model independent, basically resorting just on energy conservation.
-Searches for the lepton-number violating $0\nu2\beta$ decay, on the other hand, provide more stringent limits on the neutrino mass scale, at the price of model dependency, as it will be detailed more in the following.
+This absolute mass scale can be probed, for example, by measuring the endpoint in the energy distribution of electrons emitted in the $\beta$-decay of tritium.
+Albeit less sensitive than other probes, such as cosmology or searches for neutrinoless double $\beta$-decay, such a ``direct measurement'' has the attractive feature of being model independent, relying simply on energy conservation.
+Searches for the lepton-number violating $0\nu2\beta$ decay, on the other hand, provide more stringent limits on the neutrino mass scale, at the price of model dependency, as will be detailed more in the following.
 An observation of $0\nu2\beta$ decay would also indicate that neutrinos are Majorana particles.
-Note that even if $\beta$ decay experiments, $0\nu2\beta$ searches and cosmological observations are all able to probe the absolute mass scale, nevertheless they do so by measuring distinct combinations of the mass eigenvalues and of the elements of the mixing matrix.
-This adds another layer of complementarity to these classes of experiments.
+Note that even if $\beta$-decay experiments, $0\nu2\beta$ searches, and cosmological observations are all able to probe the absolute mass scale, nevertheless they do so by measuring distinct combinations of the mass eigenvalues and of the elements of the mixing matrix.
+This adds another fundamental layer of complementarity to these classes of experiments.